sadikovi/spark-spree/README.md

 ```

 ## When something goes wrong
+What usually happens is that `slim` does not start the very first time, in this case try
+re-running `/etc/spree.sh` again, and check that it is running by `ps aux | grep slim`.

 You can always start Spree manually following documentation on repository page.
 Note that all
 dependencies are already installed:
 ```shell